Optical detection of charge-density-wave instability in the non-magnetic kagome metal KV$_3$Sb$_5$: Supplementary Note 6. Additional computational results

+We observed that the position of the Fermi level ($E_F$) is somewhat dependent on the choice of the $k$-mesh, as shown in Supplementary Fig.~\ref{k-mesh}a.
+The smaller number of $k$-points leads to an overestimate of $E_F$ by $20-40$~meV, especially if the $L\times L\times L$ mesh not matching the anisotropy of the crystal structure is used.
+To ensure the accuracy and self-consistency of our calculations, we used the $L\times L\times L/2$ mesh and the ample number of $k$-points that allowed the convergence of $E_F$ of better than 2~meV.
+We have also cross-checked that different DFT codes, \texttt{FPLO} and \texttt{Wien2K}, lead to nearly indistinguishable band structures with the same position of the Fermi level, see Supplementary Fig.~\ref{k-mesh}b.

-\subsection{Optical conductivity}
+\subsection{Optical conductivity.}

-Fig.~\ref{DFT} shows optical conductivity calculated for different doping levels within DFT [panel (a)] and for the stoichiometric \KVS{} within DFT+$U$ [panel (b)].
+Supplementary Figure~\ref{DFT} shows optical conductivity of the undistorted \KVS{} structure calculated for different doping levels within DFT (panel a) and for the stoichiometric \KVS{} within DFT+$U$ (panel b).
 Low-energy part of the spectrum is dominated by two peaks around 0.1\,eV and 0.25\,eV due to the B--C and \mbox{B--D} transitions, respectively.
-Relative intensities of these peaks strongly depend on the doping level and on adding correlations within DFT+$U$.
-Best agreement with the experimental optical conductivity is obtained upon shifting the Fermi level by $+64$\,meV.
-This chemical potential corresponds to the doping level of $0.4e$/f.u.
-A similar suppression of the 0.25\,eV peak and enhancement of the 0.1\,eV peak are observed in DFT+$U$ with the on-site Coulomb repulsion $U=2$\,eV and Hund's exchange $J=0$\,eV that stabilize weak magnetic moment of 0.07 $\mu_B$ on vanadium atoms.
-Both methods seem to yield approximations to the real \KVS{} band structure, where band energies around the $M$-point should be renormalized compared to the DFT prediction.
+Relative intensities of these peaks strongly depend on the position of the Fermi level and on adding correlations within DFT+$U$.
+Best agreement with the experimental optical conductivity is obtained in DFT (without $U$) upon shifting the Fermi level by $+64$\,meV.
+This chemical potential nominally corresponds to the doping level of $0.4e$/f.u.
+A similar suppression of the 0.25\,eV peak and enhancement of the 0.1\,eV peak are observed in DFT+$U$ with the on-site Coulomb repulsion $U=2$\,eV, Hund's exchange $J=0$\,eV, and double-counting correction in the atomic limit.
+In this case, a weak magnetic moment of 0.07 $\mu_B$ on vanadium atoms is obtained.
+Both methods seem to yield approximations to the real \KVS{} band structure, where band energies around the $M$-point are renormalized compared to the DFT prediction.
+We note that ARPES results of Ref.~\onlinecite{Yang2020}, the only spectroscopic study of \KVS{} available so far, also show a slight mismatch between the calculated and experimentally measured bands along the $\Gamma-K$ direction.
+Better agreement can be reached by the upward shift of the Fermi level by about 50\,meV, which is compatible with the shift required to reproduce the experimental optical conductivity obtained in our study.

-We also note that low-energy optical conductivity of the CDW states, both star and hexagon structures, does not show any significant dependence on the doping level and $U$ value.
-In this case, the absorption peak around 0.2\,eV is observed systematically, in agreement with the experiment [Fig.~\ref{DFT_CDW}(b)].
+For the DW state, atomic displacements should be taken into account, because the parent \KVS{} structure is unstable in DFT, whereas scanning tunneling microscopy experiments\cite{Jiang2021} also suggest the superstructure formation.
+Therefore, we performed calculations for the star and hexagon DW structures.
+Their optical conductivity did not show any significant dependence on the doping level and $U$ value.
+In this case, the absorption peak around 0.2\,eV is observed systematically, in agreement with the experiment (Fig.~3e).
+Therefore, the 0.15-0.2\,eV peak in the DW state is related to the structural distortion, thus supporting the formation of the density-wave state in \KVS{}.